DISTORTEC/distortos/source/board/STM32/STM32F7/32F746GDISCOVERY/README.md

 also known as *STM32F746G-DISCO*.
 This board features a *STM32F746NG* chip in *BGA216* package:
 - *ARM Cortex-M7* (*ARMv7-M*) core;
 - single precision FPU;
-- 1MB of flash;
+- 1 MB of flash;
-- 320kB of RAM;
+- 320 kB of RAM;
-- 4kB of BKPSRAM;
+- 4 kB of BKPSRAM;
-- 216MHz max clock;
+- 216 MHz max clock;

 Buttons
 -------